 VII.
-NUMERICAL RESULTS

-In this section we present simulation results to validate results in Theorem 1 (stability issues), Theorem 2 (throughput depends only on stationary distribution), Section V (throughputs obtained by Random Waypoint and Random Direction Models), the probability of two-hop route, the relay buffer behavior as studied in Section VI, and the probability distribution of the contact time.
-Throughout this section, we will assume that the transmission range of the nodes is constant and is equal to R.

-A. Validation of Theorem 1

-We consider the scenario of three nodes: a source, a destination, and a relay node. each moving according to a symmetric random walk over a circle of circumference length equal to 4000m.
-It follows from Remark 2 that the relay node buffer occupancy is stable iff the ratio $p = \frac{r_s}{r_d} < 1$.
-Figure 4 plots the evolution of relay node buffer with time for different values of p.
+NUMERICAL RESULTS In this section we present simulation results to validate results in Theorem 1 (stability issues), Theorem 2 (throughput depends only on stationary distribution), Section V (throughputs obtained by Random Waypoint and Random Direction Models), the probability of two-hop route, the relay buffer behavior as studied in Section VI, and the probability distribution of the contact time.
+Throughout this section, we will assume that the transmission range of the nodes is constant and is equal to R. A. Validation of Theorem 1 We consider the scenario of three nodes: a source, a destination, and a relay node. each moving according to a symmetric random walk over a circle.
+It follows from Theorem 1 that the relay node buffer occupancy is stable iff the ratio $p = \frac{r_s}{r_d} < 1$.
+Figure 3 plots the evolution of relay node buffer with time for different values of p.
+It is evident from the figure that when